ant0ndz/Animal-Audio-Classification/README.md

 ## Data
 The data used is taken from from kaggles compatition named BirdCLEF+ 2025, licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-The data in this repo is partial and preprocessed and is not the original data provided by the compatition as is.
+The data in this repo and availalbe trought the notebooks to see, is partial and preprocessed and is not the original data provided by the compatition as is.
 However, the licesne of the orginigal dataset is applied also to the data in this repo.

 Link to compatition: https://www.kaggle.com/competitions/birdclef-2025/data

-The folder named "experiment data subset" contains a zip, containing partial audio files data from the compatition.
 The folder named "preprocessed data csvs" contains csvs created by "Data Processing.ipynb" for the experiments phase.